Lumi-supercomputer/LUMI-SoftwareStack/docs/easybuild_setup.md

 ### Common settings that are made through environment variables in all modes

 -   The buildpath and path for temporary files.
-The current implementation creates subdirectories in the directory pointed to by ``XDG_RUNTIME_DIR`` as this is a RAM-based file system and gets cleaned when the user logs out.
+On the login nodes, the current implementation creates subdirectories in the directory pointed to by `XDG_RUNTIME_DIR` as this is a RAM-based file system and gets cleaned when the user logs out.
 This value is based on the CSCS setup.
+In containers or on compute nodes, it is created in a subdirectory of `/tmp` based on the Slurm job ID or user ID.

 -   Name and location of the EasyBuild external modules definition file.